hpi-swa-teaching/TelegramClient/README.md

 ## Notes on Tdlib
 The TelegramClient is build on the TelegramDatabseLibrary which provides access to Telegram API via a JSON-Interface.
 We include Tdlib library in our project and can access the C-Library via FFI from Squeak, giving us the possibility to access the Telegram API via JSON-Interface.

+## Resources for following groups
+We have a Discord server setup with a Github Webhook, notifying us on important changes to the repository.
+It is reachable at https://discord.gg/gFawsU.